muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "M-Maybe Phanna managed to deflect most of the attack?"
 Ethan said meekly as he tried to come up with an explanation for the rather unbelievable situation.

-"We both saw how what happened and we both know that that's impossible," I said glancing at Ethan
+"We both saw what happened and we both know that that's impossible," I said glancing at Ethan

-I checked over Phanna myself trying to see if there are any external signs of injury and sure enough, there was nothing.
+I checked over Phanna myself trying to see if there are any external signs of injury and sure enough, there was nothing other than a small bruse on their jaw.

 How is this possible?